sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 }
 {% endhighlight %}

-Finally, we write a function which accepts a MAC Address (as a string), and returns a pointer to a `MagicPacket`:
+Finally, we write a function which accepts a MAC Address (as a string), and returns a pointer to a MagicPacket:
 {% highlight go %}
 func NewMagicPacket(mac string) (*MagicPacket, error) {
     var packet MagicPacket